polychromatic/polychromatic-docs/pages/faqs.md

 ### Is Windows or macOS supported?

-No, but we're thinking about it.
+No, this project is focused on expanding its features for Linux users before carrying the weight of cross-platform support.
+Maybe we'll be ready in a few years time!

-The software is currently focused on expanding features before carrying the weight of supporting other operating systems.
+Plus, we need cross-platform Python libraries to integrate different vendors.

-Plus, we need cross-platform backends.
-For example, [OpenRazer](/openrazer/) is technically tied to the Linux kernel.
+The driver for [OpenRazer](/openrazer/), for example, is technically tied to the Linux kernel.

 ---